 Nothing beats the excitement of writing things down the good, ol’-fashioned way.
-Get a smart but pretty looking diary with internal segregations.
+Get a smart but pretty looking diary with internal segregations for planning wedding.
 Write notes, paste pictures, use colourful pens - make it fun.

 2. Pin your interest

-Have you seen those dreamy, quixotic wedding ideas on Pinterest?
-Sigh!
+Have you seen those dreamy, whimsical wedding ideas on Pinterest?
 Well make your own pinboard and drop off your favourite images on it.
-Then take a virtual tour of your superb shaadi every single day.
+Then take a virtual tour of your superb shaadi every single day planning wedding..

-There are plenty of checklists online that you can customise.
+There are plenty of checklists for planning wedding online that you can customise.
 Print a few copies on a nice, pink or pastel-hued paper and paste it near your bedside.
-Each night, strike off the things that you’ve completed and have a good night’s rest.
+Each night, strike off the things that you’ve completed and have a good night’s rest

 4. Make a timeline sheet

-From the time you get engaged to the big day, make a goal sheet of things that ought to be done and practical timelines for each.
+From the time you get engaged to the big day, make a goal sheet of things that ought to be done and practical timelines for each to help you with planning wedding.
 This is similar to your checklist but is more like an overview than the micro details.
 Again, using pretty-papers will keep you cheerful.

 5. Digital planner